Back to Colorado

 • Includes information on the relationship between concussions and mental health in the required courses.

-• Informs parents or guardians when a youth athlete may have sustained a concussion, advising them to seek medical evaluation.
+• Informs parents or guardians when a youth athlete has sustained a concussion, advising them to seek medical evaluation from a licensed healthcare provider.

 Who It Names or Affects